AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-32/acsd-51291-add-images-videos-to-multiple-websites-with-restricted-admin-access.md

 ## Issue

-Restricted admin with access to one website can add images/videos to the product assigned to multiple websites.
+Restricted admin with access to one website can add images/videos to a product assigned to multiple websites.

 <u>Steps to reproduce</u>

 1. Log in as admin.
-1. Create second website, store and store view.
+1. Create a second website, store and store view.
-1. Create second admin role with all resources for the second website, store and store view only.
+1. Create a second admin role with all resources for the second website, store and store view only.
-1. Create second admin and assign it to the new restricted admin role.
+1. Create a second admin, and assign it to the new restricted admin role.
-1. Create new product and assign it to both default and new websites.
+1. Create a new product, and assign it to both the default and the new websites.
-1. Log out from main admin.
+1. Log out from the main admin profile.
-1. Log in as new restricted admin.
+1. Log in as the new restricted admin.
-1. Edit created product, which is assigned to both websites.
+1. Edit the created product, which has been assigned to both websites.
 1. Open **[!UICONTROL Images and Videos]** tab.

 <u>Expected results</u>:

+* The following message is displayed:

-"Restricted admin is allowed to perform actions with images or videos, only when the admin has rights to all websites which the product is assigned to." message is displayed.
-"Add Video" button is not active.
+    *Restricted admin is allowed to perform actions with images or videos, only when the admin has rights to all websites which the product is assigned to.*

+* The **[!UICONTROL Add Video]** button is not active.

 <u>Actual results</u>:

-Restricted admin can add images and videos if product is assigned to the website, which is not accessible to the restricted admin.
+The restricted admin can add images and videos even when the product is assigned to a website that it does not have access to.

 ## Apply the patch